alakajam-team/alakajam/server/docs/article-data/feedback-fortnight-rules.md

 ## Divisions

-The only available division is *Unranked*, as the event doesn't produce winners.
+The only available division is *Open*, as the event doesn't produce winners.
 The focus is on plain feedback.

 ## Schedule